Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Desember 2024 05.28.22 UTC
+- WIB: Sabtu, 14 Desember 2024 06.24.56 UTC
-- WITA: Sabtu, 14 Desember 2024 06.28.22 UTC
+- WITA: Sabtu, 14 Desember 2024 07.24.56 UTC
-- WIT: Sabtu, 14 Desember 2024 07.28.22 UTC
+- WIT: Sabtu, 14 Desember 2024 08.24.56 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: technology
+Kategori: motivational